Freedom of religion in Sri Lanka: Inter-religious relations

+Hinduism is one of the earliest religions in Sri Lanka.
+The ancient tribes like Nagas and Yakshas were of Hindu origin.
+Buddhism was first spread by Mahinda which became the dominant religion in Sri Lanka.
+It's touted to be that the Sinhalese embraced Buddhism, and the Tamils remained Hindus.

-The practice of Hinduism was allowed under Sinhalese kings since the Anuradhapura era (though Mahayana Buddhism was banned by king Parakramabahu).
+When Sinhalese became the majority and have established their own kingdoms, the practice of Hinduism was allowed under Sinhalese kings since the Anuradhapura era (though Mahayana Buddhism was banned by king Parakramabahu).
 Buddhist Sinhalese kings gave protection to Muslims fleeing from Portuguese persecution and to Catholics fleeing from persecution by the Dutch after having been defeated by the Portuguese.

 This coexistence has been marred by isolated incidents and attacks on religious places by Islamic extremist groups, Hindu extremist groups and a Buddhist extremist group.
 Several Hindu temples were attacked in the riots of 1983 in Colombo and South of Sri Lanka.
 While not acting on religious beliefs, the Sri Lankan air force air raided Hindu and Christian shrines during the Sri Lankan Civil War, with the belief that LTTE rebels had taken shelter there, with the Navaly church bombing being one notable controversial event.
 Two of the holiest sites for Buddhists in Sri Lanka, the Jaya Sri Maha Bodhi Tree and the Temple of the Tooth, were attacked and bombed by the secularist LTTE.
 The LTTE also attacked several Muslim mosques in the North-Eastern parts of the country.